daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 permalink: /2015/05/09/setup-rstudio-shiny-server-digital-ocean/
 ---

+> If you want my personal one-on-one help with setting up your Shiny Server, of if you want me to do it for you and walk you through the next steps, I'm [available for hire]({{ site.url }}/shiny)

 If you've always wanted to have an RStudio Server of your own so that you can access R from anywhere, or your own Shiny Server to host your awesome shiny apps or Rmarkdown documents, [DigitalOcean](https://m.do.co/c/358494f80b99) (DO) can help you get there easily.
 For example, take a look at [my Shiny Server](http://daattali.com/shiny/) to see how useful this can be.

 DigitalOcean provides virtual private servers (they call each server a *droplet*), which means that you can pay *$5/month* to have your own server "in the cloud" that you can access from anywhere and host anything on.
 Check out [my DO droplet](http://daattali.com/) to see it in action!
 Use [my referral link](https://m.do.co/c/358494f80b99) to get $10 in credits, which is enough to give you a private server for your first 2 months.

 I only found out about DO a couple of months ago when I asked my supervisor, [Jenny Bryan](https://twitter.com/JennyBryan), if there was a way for me to do some R-ing when I'm away from my machine.
 She told me that she doesn't have a solution for me, but that I should check out DigitalOcean, so I did.
 And it turns out that it's very convenient for hosting my own RStudio Server and anything else I'd like to host, and very affordable **even for my student self**. :)

 This post will cover how to set up a machine from scratch, set up R, RStudio Server, Shiny Server, and a few other helpful features on a brand new DO droplet (remember: droplet = your machine in the cloud).
 The tutorial might seem lengthy, but it's actually very simple, I'm just breaking up every step into very fine details.
-Based on feedback from others, it should take no more than 30 minutes to go through this post and get everything set up.
+Based on feedback from others, it should take about 30 minutes to go through this post and get everything set up.

 # Table of contents